tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     $ date +'%Y-%m-%d'
     2015-11-26

 To get the output of the ``date`` command into the file name one can use Bash's concept of command substitution.
-To see this in action we can use the ``echo`` command, which simply echoes the input string.
+Command substitution makes it possible to evaluate the result of a command within a string.
+To see this in action we can use the ``echo`` command, which simply prints out the string that it is given.

 .. code-block:: none